GBL 233 IS MEDITERRANEAN: Where East Meets West (ELR) 4 S.H.

-Grades count toward an Elon GPA.
+- Grades count toward an Elon GPA.

-Study abroad courses may not be taken on an audit or pass/fail basis.
+- Study abroad courses may not be taken on an audit or pass/fail basis.

 Students will be housed in shared accommodations.

-Costs for study abroad vary program to program and are in addition to the tuition for Winter Term (included in the fall semester tuition/bill).
+Costs for global study vary program to program and are in addition to the tuition for Winter Term (included in fall semester tuition/bill).

 Students seeking need-based financial support are encouraged to apply for the GEC Access Scholarship.

-If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your study abroad program.
-Visit the Deadlines and Events Calendar for travel grant deadlines.
+If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your program.

-Read blog posts from students on this program in years past and access blogs for Faculty-led programs on the Study Abroad Blog.
+Get social: Connect with the GEC, alumni, and prospective students on Facebook, Instagram, and Twitter.
+And keep in touch with us using #ElonGlobal!
+You can also read blog posts from students on this program in years past and access blogs for other programs on the Study Abroad Blog.